danielnflam/Deep-Learning-Models-for-bone-suppression-in-chest-radiographs/README.md

 # Deep Learning Models for bone suppression in chest radiographs
  Gusarev's bone suppression method, as described in https://doi.org/10.1109/CIBCB.2017.8058543.

  The software here has been implemented in Python 3.6 and PyTorch.
+A batch normalisation layer was added in the convolutional blocks order to improve image quality and reduce artefacts.
+Hence, convolutional blocks now look like: conv->batchnorm->relu

  # How to run the software using the pre-trained model for evaluation and/or testing:
  The pre-trained model is in the root directory, called "trained_network.tar".
-It is takes in 256x256 images.
+It is takes in 440x440 images.
  This tar file is a dictionary containing the model state-dict, optimiser state-dict, and scheduler state-dict, the number of epochs completed and the number of real image-pairs shown to train the model.
  For the analysis script, GPU code is NOT tested.